Professor-64/SPB-astroseismology/README.md

+# Astronomyproject based on Tessutils (see instructions below)

 # Tessutils
 Pick a TIC number and obtain a reduced light curve for all TESS sectors available along with diagnostic plots about the reduction.